Remove Bilawal’s name from ECL, JIT report: SC

 On Sept 6, the apex court had constituted a six-member JIT to probe a money-laundering and fake accounts case.
 Headed by Ahsan Sadiq, Additional Director General (Economic Crime Wing), FIA Headquarters, Islamabad, the JIT had been given all powers relating to inquiries and investigations including those available in the Code of Criminal Procedure, 1908; National Accountability Ordinance, 1999; Federal Investigation Agency Act, 1974 and the Anti-Corruption Laws, etc.

+The court had directed the federal government to review its decision and submit a reply stating if the names of 172 individuals including Sindh Chief Minister Murad Ali Shah and other politicians were put on the ECL on mere recommendations of the JIT.

-Similarly, the court also took a strong exception to the JIT recommending the government to put the names of these people on the ECL with the observation that the probe bodywas not mandated to suggest the government before its final decision.
+Similarly, the court also took strong exception to the JIT recommending the government to put the names of these people on the ECL with the observation that the probe body was not mandated to suggest the government before its final decision.

-On Monday, CJP Mian Saqib Nisar questioned as to why the names of Bilawal Bhutto and Chief Minister Murad Ali Shah were placed on the ECL.
-Whether it was done for political point-scoring, asked the chief justice.
-The CJP said that the JIT would have to clarify as to why Bilawal was involved in the instant matter.
+On Monday, CJ Mian Saqib Nisar questioned as to why the names of Bilawal Bhutto and Chief Minister Murad Ali Shah were placed on the ECL.
+Whether it was done for political point scoring, asked the chief justice.
+The CJ said that the JIT would have to clarify as to why Bilawal was involved in the instant matter.

-The CJP observed that Sindh chief minister is on an important post, but his name was also put on the ECL.
-“Is it in the interest of the country that his name was placed on the ECL?” the CJ questioned.
+The CJ observed that Sindh Chief Minister is on an important post, but his name was also put on the ECL.
+“Is it in the interest of the country that his name was placed on the ECL,” the CJ questioned.

 Farooq H Naek and Latif Khosa, counsel for the PPP, alleged that it seems that they were being subjected to political victimisation.
 They further alleged that the JIT gave its findings in haste and its findings had no justification.

-The CJP observed that the fake accounts appeared to be connected to politicians, Bahria Town and Omni Group.
-He said the court had yet to see whether the Omni Group had ties to politicians named in the JIT report, and if both were linked to the Bahria Town as well.
+The CJ observed that the fake accounts appeared to be connected to politicians, Bahria Town and Omni Group.
+He said the court had yet to see whether the Omni Group had ties to politicians, named in the JIT report, and if both were linked to Bahria Town as well.

 Shahid Hamid, counsel for Anwar Majeed, submitted that instead of verifying the JIT report itself, the apex court should let the FIA determine its authenticity, since the latter had initially taken up the case.